iAmitMohanty/download-files-in-zip-dot-net-core/README.md

 # Download Files in ZIP - .NET Core

-This project demonstrates how to create and download multiple files as a ZIP archive in a .NET Core application.
+This project demonstrates how to enable users to download files in a zip format from a .NET Core Web API.
+This feature is particularly useful when you need to provide users with a convenient way to download multiple files at once while reducing the download size using compression..

 ## Description